AdeyilolaAyomide/Capstone-pizza-sales-project/README.md

 ### Visualization

 Power BI was connected to SQL server and the tables generated during analysis was used to create a "Capstone pizza sales analysis" dashboard.
-Power BI file is labelled "Capstone_b_s" and attached.
+Power BI file is labelled "Capstone_b_s.pbix" and attached.

 ### Recommendation